I just spent two weeks in Hanoi and I must say I was pleasantly surprised by the nightlife.

 In fact, I found barely any differences between the two cities, and particularly at night.
 Saigon is in my Top 3 party destination in Southeast Asia, and Hanoi is not far behind.

 The hundreds of bars, clubs, lounges, spas and karaokes in Hanoi range from extremely basic (4 walls and a stool) to world-class sophisticated venues.
 You'll rarely pay an entrance fee for any nightclubs and the drinks are usually cheap, even in the more upmarket spots.
-The crowd is usually young, with many travelers and backpackers on a budget.
+The crowd is young, with many travelers and backpackers on a budget.
 They are in the city to have fun, and you'll meet people very easily even if you come by yourself.

 Hotels near Hanoi Nightlife